YumiNee213/HoomanAC/README.md

 # HoomanAC
-The Human Anticheat That Everyone Waited For!
+The Anticheat That Everyone Waited For!